Our Location: 1221 Fulton Street, 2nd floor, Fresno CA 93721

 Hours of Operation: Monday - Friday 8:00am - 5:00pm (Closed 12:00 pm - 1:00 pm)

-Anyone can refer a client to CCS, including family members, physicians, hospitals, social/medical agencies and nurses.
+Referrals can be submitted by any agency involved with the child's care including physicians, hospitals, nurses, school districts, Regional Center, or the client or family directly.
 Most children are referred by their family doctor or specialist who will supply important medical information necessary in determining CCS medical eligibility.

 California Children's Services Provides: